Byproduct/CMDG/README.md

 More details are available in the template and example scenes.

 If you've done something with this, we'd love to see it!
-[CMDG has its own Discord server](https://discord.gg/8j8auPha), which I strongly recommend joining if you're making something with it. :)
+[CMDG has its own Discord server](https://discord.gg/8j8auPha) which is also a good place for any questions you might have. :)

-If you have any questions, feel free to drop [me](http://discordapp.com/users/244907716231954442) a Discord message.